mrcavalcanti/mosaicoo/docs/sources/enterprise/auditing.md

 # Auditing

-Auditing allows you to track important changes to your Grafana instance.
+Auditing allows you to track important changes to your Mosaicoo instance.
 By default, audit logs are logged to file but the auditing feature also supports sending logs directly to Loki.

 > **Note:** Available in [Grafana Enterprise]({{< relref "../enterprise" >}}) version 7.3 and later, and [Grafana Cloud Advanced]({{< relref "/grafana-cloud" >}}).